 - Street gangs often skip the subtlety and just tattoo rather unambiguous gang symbols, and in a very extreme case, the Salvadoran American street gang MS-13 has the gang name and symbols tattooed on member's faces.
 Many police departments now keep tattoo databases for this exact reason.
 One officer remarked that tats were "better than fingerprints".
 Some prison systems identify tattoos to help sort cell blocks by gang affiliations.

 - Getting tattooed in prison is very common in many countries, to the point that "prison tattoos" are a whole unique "genre" of tattoo.
 Many of them, at least originally, carried specific meanings.
 The spider web can mean drug addiction (when on the inside of the arm joint), incarceration (when on the elbow) or membership of a white supremacist organization/killing a minority (neck, bicep).
 Teardrops can mean anything from dead family members, bragging about a kill count to being a child molester (the latter being the standard in Australia).

 - In the U.S., an image of the state of Texas's very distinct shape filled with bars means the wearer has done time there.

 - The Russian Mafia has its own codes.
-Some tattoos work as a sort of permanent resume, revealing lengths of time spent in prison, what services one offers, what position one holds (including also symbols for "prison bitch" and "snitch/ex member").
-"Lying in a resume" may cause punishments, as well as a non-member taking a member tattoo.
-It also can warrant the offending tattoos being forcibly removed.
-Painfully.
+Some tattoos work as a sort of permanent resume, revealing lengths of time spent in prison, what services one offers, what position one holds (including also symbols for "prison bitch" and "snitch/ex-member").
+"Lying" on this resume, or a non-member taking a Mafiya tattoo, may cause punishments.
+It also can warrant the offending tattoos being forcibly (and painfully) removed.